 But live-in care is quickly becoming a popular choice for those who wish to stay in the comfort of their own home, while still receiving the care they need to enjoy a higher quality of life.

-So, we’ve teamed up with UK care provider The Good Care Group to cover everything you need to know about live-in care; including what the benefits are and how to find the right carer.
+Below, we’ll cover everything you need to know about live-in care; including what the benefits are and how to find the right carer.

 What is live-in care?